swagtop/bevy-flake/docs/details.md

 There are a couple of things that I would like to be added to `bevy-flake`.

-1. The flake should include a builder for your Bevy project, such that the Nix build system handles everything deterministically.
-I have made an attempt at getting this set up, using `makeRustPlatform` with our wrapped Rust toolchain, but could not get it to work.

-   It should be set up such that the flake consumer could configure `bevy-flake` with something like `config.projectSource`, and provide the `./.` path for the repo it is used in.
-In this case the `bf.packages.${system}.default` package should return a derivation that builds every single target, using the wrapped `rust-toolchain` package as the builder.

-   With this setup, a user could just run `nix build` for a full build.

-   Right now all targets can be compiled to with no internet access, and all libraries used being referenced from the store.

-2. The flake should support the mobile targets, ie. Android and iOS.
+1. The flake should support the mobile targets, ie. Android and iOS.
 I've tried myself to set it up for a bit, but couldn't get iOS working and therefore put it on the backburner.
 I might look into it more later.

-3. The flake should include some utilities for doing stuff that Bevy itself cannot do properly yet, such as setting up the Window icon, or easily making a MacOS `.app` directory.
+2. The flake should include some utilities for doing stuff that Bevy itself cannot do properly yet, such as setting up the Window icon, or easily making a MacOS `.app` directory.